Ayşe Hatun Önal

-Ayşe Hatun Önal (born 29 July 1978) is a Turkish model, actress, singer and Miss Turkey 1999 who represented her country in the 49th Miss World 1999 in London, England.
+Ayşe Hatun Önal (born 29 July 1978) is a Turkish actress, model, singer and beauty pageant titleholder who won Miss Turkey 1999 and represented her country at Miss World 1999 in London.

 Career

 She graduated from Adana Borsa High School in Adana.
 Ayşe was a professional model while she was a university student.
 She studied Public relations at Anadolu University in Eskişehir but left after second grade.

 She participated in the Miss Turkey contest in 1999, and won the title.
 That same year in December, she represented her country at the Miss World 1999.

 Since 2004, she successfully played in a number of films, mini television series and commercials.
 She is interested in music and listens mostly to Sezen Aksu, Sertab Erener, U2, Madonna, Depeche Mode, and Prince.